wp-plugins/e-commerce-multi-currency-support/readme.txt

 == Installation ==

-1. Upload the folder 'wp-e-commerce-multi-currency-magic' to the '/wp-content/plugins/' directory
+1. Upload the folder 'e-commerce-multi-currency-support' to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==
+= 0.4 =
+- added multilanguage support
 = 0.3 =
 - Base currency is selected by default in drop-down currency selector = 0.2 =